 - Record only the facts of what you see.
 Avoid using words that judge or interpret.
 Don’t record what you believe, suspect, or infer from the child’s actions.

 - Record every detail.
 Don’t omit anything.

 - Record behaviors in the order in which they occur.

-In our course, Observing, Recording, and Assessing Children’s Development, we cover many methods to assess children and help you understand when and how to best use these different methods.
-Want to learn more?
-Visit the course information page on our website.
+Want to learn about other types of observation methods?
+Take our course Observing, Recording, and Assessing Children’s Development.
+In it we cover many methods to assess children and help you understand when and how to best use them.

-Please let us know how we can be of additional assistance!
-Call us: 1-800-685-7610, Monday through Friday, 9-5 ET, or email us days, evenings, and weekends: info@CareCourses.com.
+Please contact us and let us know how we can be of additional assistance!
+Call us: 1–800-685‑7610, Monday through Friday, 9–5 ET, or email us days, evenings, and weekends: info@CareCourses.com.
 We’re here to help!